FAQ

 A: No. However, applicant must provide an unexpired state-issued driver’s license or government issued identification card, passport, or identification permitted by FHA, VA, USDA, or GSEs for mortgage origination.

-Q: What types of mortgages are eligible for reinstatement and, if applicable, monthly payments?
+Q: What types of mortgages are eligible for reinstatement?

 A: Mortgage means any credit transaction that is secured by a mortgage, deed of trust, or other consensual security interest on a primary residence of a borrower for an Eligible Property Type.